-What Causes Tetracycline Stains?
+What Causes Tetracycline Stains on Teeth?

 Tetracycline is a powerful broad-spectrum antibiotic that is used against a large number of bacterial infections.
 When taken while teeth are still developing, tetracycline may cause significant yellow, gray or brown staining.
 This staining may even occur in babies if taken by the mother during pregnancy.
 Some of the conditions that tetracycline is most commonly used to treat include: